 Start out your day with a stroll through Central Park.
 This will give you a bit of a break from the hustle and bustle of the city, as the park is huge and full of lush greenery.
-While in the park, you can visit the small Central Park Zoo.
+This park is well known for being huge, but surprisingly it is only the 5th largest park in the city, with a span of 843 acres.
+In addition to the plants, there are many sculptures and exhibitions inside the park as well.
+If you’d like a fun (and light) breakfast option while there, stop at Wafels and Dinges for fun waffle options.
+While in the park, you can also visit the small Central Park Zoo.
 Tickets there run at $19.95 for adults and $16.95 for kids.

-New York has a lot of great museums, and really something for everyone.
+Consider checking out one of the 100 museums in New York City – there really is something for everyone here.
 On your first visit to the city, I recommend that you visit the American Museum of Natural History.
 It houses a fabulous collection of artifacts from places around the world, and one could spend hours there soaking up all the information in the exhibits.
 Tickets are $23 for adults and $13 for kids.

-If you are more of an art person, visit the Met.
-And yes, this is the same Met where that famous gala is held every year :).
+If you are more of an art person, visit the Metropolitan Museum of Art – often known simply as “the Met”.
+And yes, this is the same Met where that famous gala is held every year.
 This museum offers rotating exhibits that feature art from different time periods and locations.
 Current exhibits include the Art of Native America and Dutch Masterpieces at the Met.
 Tickets are $25 for adults, and kids 12 and under get in for free.